Before you read any further, please visit Etienne Bonduelle's page on the 'Easy' RAW mod for Philips Webcams.

 Related software (15.
 June 2006): see the new ImageTOOLSca

 Legal notice: All information and software in this page is Copyright (c) Carsten A. Arnholm.
-You may freely download and use the software for non-commercial purposes.
-Contact the author for permission prior to using the software for other purposes.

 Disclaimer: The author regularly uses the software on several of his computers and firmly believes that the software is without any damaging effect.
 Nevertheless, the author accepts no responsibility for damages resulting from use of the software and makes no warranty or representation, either express or implied, including but not limited to, any implied warranty of merchantability or fitness for a particular purpose.
 The software is provided "AS IS" and the author does not assume or accept any risk by its use.
+Download: By downloading any software, you agree that any use of the program is at your own risk.

 The CCD color sensors have small R,G,B filters over each pixel in order to be able to represent colour variation.
 Each pixel has only one colour (red, green or blue), and the layout of the filters is called the "bayer pattern".